geut/dat-workshop/problems/en/01/README.md

 ### dat sync

 The ogher side of the story is download.
-To do this we are going to use the [clone](dat#downloading-data) feature along with a _dat link_.
+To do this we are going to use the [clone](dat#downloading-data) feature.
+To know *what* data we are going to download we need an address, or _dat link_.

 ## Exercise

 We will make groups of 2 people (at least) :smiley_cat: :smile_cat:.

-Along with this readme file you will find a directory called `/cool_cats` with some _high value_ content to share :laughing:.
+Along with this readme you will find a directory called `/cool_cats` with some _high value_ content to share :laughing:.

 ### 1- Sharing

-One of the people (let's say **A member**) in the group will be in charge of sharing our directory called `/cool_cats`.
+One of you (let's say **A member**) in the group will be in charge of sharing our directory called `/cool_cats`.

 ### 2 - Cloning